jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

 This result aligns with the earlier observation that center divided difference provides very accurate approximations of the first derivative.

-Note that the advatage of using `center_divided_difference` is that we can now apply Newton-Raphson to non-polynomial equations that cannot be formulated in list index representation format.
+Note that the advantage of using `center_divided_difference` is that we can now apply Newton-Raphson to non-polynomial equations that cannot be formulated in list index representation format.
 For instance, let's try something like `f(x) = e^x - 3`.

 ```python